Abojet® Crack-Injection System: “Weld” Cracked Structural Elements Back Together.

 Features and Benefits: Since Abojet bonds permanently and is stronger than concrete, the “welded” wall can be stronger than the original.
 It is the perfect solution where structural requirements cannot be compromised and a dependable cost-effective alternative to demolition.

 The Abojet Crack Injection Process: The Abojet system consists of a resin and hardener packaged in a single cartridge.
-When the barrier separating them is plunged, they begin to harden.
+When the barrier separating them is plunged, the mixture begins to harden.
 Injected into a crack or cavity, it hardens within minutes or longer depending on temperature.
 The hardened system is dimensionally stable and virtually shrink-free.

 Each 10 fluid ounce cartridge fills 18 cubic inches; nozzles included.
 Cartridges and nozzles sold separately for quart and gallon volume packaging.